andyzhouty/Djask/README.md

 ## Documentation

 The documentation hasn't been written yet.

-You might want to check out [APIFlask's Doc](https://apiflask.com) for the time being.
-But note that the `app.error_processor` method has been renamed to `app.api_error_processor` for possible future needs.
+You can have these

+- For API Features, pls refer to [APIFlask Document](https://apiflask.com).
+  Note that the `app.error_processor` is rewritten.